jorgenmk/ntn-docs/readme.md

     ue_doppler_shift: true,

-This is the expected location of the nRF9151 DK, the latitude, longitude and altitude values will need to be entered into the nRF9151 DK modem firmware so it will correctly determine some delay parameters.
+This is the expected location of the nRF9151 DK.
+The latitude, longitude, and altitude values must be configured both in this file and in the nRF9151 modem firmware (via AT%LOCATION) so the modem and Callbox agree on delay and Doppler parameters.

 ### RF Driver Config

-As coaxial connection is used in our setup, some changes need to be made to `/root/enb/config/rf_driver/config.cfg`:
+As we use a direct coaxial connection (no significant path loss), we must reduce the RF gains to avoid receiver saturation.

+Make the following modifications to `/root/enb/config/rf_driver/config.cfg`:

     tx_gain: 90.0, /* TX gain (in dB) */
     rx_gain: 60.0, /* RX gain (in dB) */